Skip to main content

 Special Dental Considerations for Children

-Children need some extra attention and special care when it comes to dental health.
+Children need a little extra attention when it comes to dental health.
 Here are some reasons why kids are at a higher risk of tooth decay:

 • Kids have a sweet tooth and often love sugary foods.